Managing Common Units

 Tel: (08) 8946 6142

-The management group meets four times a year.
+The management group meets a minimum of 2 times a year.
 The meeting schedules, agenda’s and minutes are found below:

 The theme leader and coordinators of each unit are responsible for the day to day running of the units.
 The teaching staff include casual and permanent staff from each discipline.
 Guidelines for coordination and teaching in common units are provided for staff as part of an induction process each semester.
 These guidelines are underpinned by the common unit program’s commitment to empower students through a supportive, flexible and developmental approach.